Electronic benefit transfer

-Electronic benefit transfer (EBT) is an electronic system that allows state welfare departments to issue benefits via a magnetically encoded payment card used in the United States.
+Electronic benefit transfer (EBT) is an electronic system used in the United States that allows state welfare departments to issue benefits via a magnetically encoded payment card.
 It reached nationwide operations in 2004.
-The average monthly EBT payout is $125 per participant.

-Benefits provided via EBT are of two types: food, and cash.
+Benefits provided via EBT are of two types: food and cash.
 Food benefits are federally authorized benefits that can be used only to purchase food and non-alcoholic beverages.
-Food benefits are distributed through the Supplemental Nutrition Assistance Program (SNAP), formerly the Food Stamp Program.
+Food benefits are distributed through the Supplemental Nutrition Assistance Program (SNAP), formerly the Food Stamp Program, and the WIC program (Special Supplemental Nutrition Program for Women, Infants, and Children).
 Cash benefits include state general assistance, Temporary Assistance for Needy Families (TANF) benefits, and refugee benefits.
+The average monthly EBT disbursement for SNAP is $211.45 per participant as of 2023.